RBniCS/rbnicsproject.org/publications.rst

 Below we provide a list of publications that use **RBniCS**.

 Is your publication missing?
-Contact us by `email <mailto:info@rbnicsproject.org>`__ to have your publication added to the list.
+Contact us by `email <mailto:francesco.ballarin@unicatt.it>`__ to have your publication added to the list.

 Year 2023
 ---------